AdobeDocs/commerce-admin.en/help/getting-started/admin-dashboard.md

    ![Admin Dashboard - date settings](./assets/reports-dashboard.png)<!-- zoom -->

-For more information about the Reports configuration options, see the [Configuration Reference Guide](https://docs.magento.com/user-guide/configuration/general/reports.html).
+For more information about the [!UICONTROL Reports] configuration options, see the [_Configuration Reference Guide_](../configuration-reference/general/reports.md).

 ### Configure the data source